sturtevantma/sp23-final-project/README.md

 [3] - Remove Contact: User will be prompted to enter a name.
 Both the name and the corresponding contact information will be removed from the text.txt file.

 [4] - Check if Contact Exists: User will be prompted to enter a name.
-If the name is in the text.txt file "Contact exists" will be outputted, if not in the file "Contact does not exist" will be outputted.
+If the name is in the text.txt file "Contact exists" will be printed, if not in the file "Contact does not exist" will be printed.

 [5] - Print Contact List: Will print all of the names and corresponding contact information.